What is the highest GPA possible? What is an average GPA?

 What is my GPA and how do I calculate it?

-On a 4.0 scale, the GPA calculations are pretty simple.
+On a 4.0 scale, the average GPA calculations are pretty simple.
 If you want to figure out what your GPA is right now, you can either ask to see it at your counselor’s office or you can calculate it by hand.
-Luckily, we at CollegeVine have compiled a helpful guide to help you calculate your high school GPA.
+CollegeVine has compiled a helpful guide to help you calculate your high school GPA.

 What is the highest GPA Possible?

-If you are measuring your GPA on a 4.0 scale, you might assume that the highest GPA you can achieve is a 4.0.
+If you are measuring your GPA on a 4.0 scale, you may have assumed that the highest GPA you can achieve is a 4.0.
 This implies that you have gotten all A’s in all of your classes throughout high school.
-While this certainly makes sense, the answer is actually a bit more nuanced than that.

-So the highest GPA possible depends on whether you’re using a weighted or unweighted scale.
-For college applications, you should calculate both GPA’s and report whichever is requested.
-If none is specified, you can opt for the higher weighted GPA, if you’ve taken classes on the 5.0 scale.
+The highest GPA possible depends on whether you’re using a weighted or unweighted scale.
+For college applications, you should calculate both GPAs and report whichever is requested.
+If none is specified, you can opt for the higher weighted GPA.

 What is an Average GPA?